wp-document-revisions/wp-document-revisions/docs/shortcodes.md

 They are held in a grouping called `WP Document Revisions`.

-Since the blocks make use of dynamically-generated cont, their contents are identical whether using a block or a shortcode/widget.
+Since the blocks make use of dynamically-generated content, the same code is used to create this for a shortcode/widget.

 ## Documents Shortcode